ianstormtaylor/slate/Readme.md

 Slate lets you build rich, intuitive editors like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper) or [Canvas](https://usecanvas.com/)—which are becoming table stakes for applications on the web—without your codebase getting mired in complexity.

-It can do this because all of its logic is implemented with a series of plugins.
+It can do this because all of its logic is implemented with a series of plugins, so you aren't ever constrained by what is or isn't in "core".
 You can think of it like a pluggable implementation of `contenteditable`, built on top of React and Immutable.
 It was inspired by libraries like [Draft.js](https://facebook.github.io/draft-js/) and [Prosemirror](http://prosemirror.net/).

 _Slate is currently in **beta**, while work is being done on: cross-browser support, atomic node support, and collaboration support.
 It's useable now, but you might need to pull request one or two fixes for your use case._